SRFleming/Slimey-Business-Game/README.md

   <em>Figure 6: Left to right; vertex component, pixel component, finished shader</em>
 </p>

 The second component of our powerup shader then applies a plasma effect to each pixel of a power-up by taking a secondary noise texture and offsetting it based off of time passed.
 This noise texture determines the contribution of the plasma colour to the overall colour of each pixel.
 The plasma colour itself is set to different values for each type of power-up by the PowerupColour script.
-Custom shaders can be found at project-2-tony-pizza/Assets/Shaders.

 #### Particle systems

-The primary (marked) particle system we created for our game is for enemy deaths (EnemyDeathAngled).
+The primary (marked) particle system we created for our game is for enemy deaths (project-2-tony-pizza/Assets/ParticleEffects/EnemyDeathAngled.prefab).
 We wanted to provide interesting visual feedback rather than having enemies disappear on death as well as make it more satisfying for the player to defeat enemies.

 <p align="center">
   <img src="Gifs/particle_effect.gif" width="600">